 Overview

-The Clinical Neurophysiology Program at Mayo Clinic in Jacksonville has been accredited as a one-year fellowship by the ACGME.
-Those fellows who meet the requirements, including a broad experience in clinical neurophysiology, will be eligible to take the Subspecialty Certification Examination in Clinical Neurophysiology given by the American Board of Psychiatry and Neurology.
+The Clinical Neurophysiology, Electromyography Fellowship Program at Mayo Clinic in Jacksonville, Florida is accredited by the Accreditation Council for Graduate Medical Education.
+It is a one-year fellowship that focuses on the advanced skills of clinical neurophysiology and neuromuscular medicine.
+Fellows who meet the requirements, including a broad experience in clinical neurophysiology, will be eligible to take the Subspecialty Certification Examination in Clinical Neurophysiology given by the American Board of Psychiatry and Neurology and the American Board of Electrodiagnostic Medicine examination through the American Association of Neuromuscular and Electrodiagnostic Medicine.

-This one-year fellowship program will prepare you to establish and supervise an electromyography laboratory in an academic center or integrated group practice.
-Training emphasis is on EMG, including single fiber EMG, nerve conduction techniques, evoked potentials, surgical monitoring and related clinical disorders.
+This one-year fellowship program will prepare you for competency in the basic and advanced skills, and techniques of electromyography (EMG) and clinical neurophysiology, and allow a graduate to establish and supervise an EMG laboratory in an academic center or integrated group practice.
+Training emphasis is on EMG, including single fiber EMG, nerve conduction techniques, neuromuscular ultrasound, evoked potentials, intraoperative monitoring, and clinical evaluation and management of neuromuscular disorders.

 Training in electroencephalography, evoked potential studies, autonomic studies, neurophysiological assessment of movement disorders, and quantitative sensory testing is also available.
 The program is structured to allow close coordination of outpatient evaluation and management with the performance and interpretation of neurophysiological procedures.